Home » Garden » 7 Best Deer Repellents for a Beautiful Flower Garden

 I Must Garden Deer Repellent

-I Must Garden Deer Repellent is a new product for me to use.
-This is a relatively new product for me.
+I Must Garden Deer Repellent is a relatively new product for me to use.
 But I recently tried it and found, much like Deer Out, it has a somewhat minty odor.

-It applies with ease and was easy to use.
+It applies with ease and is super easy to use.
 The bottle didn’t clog either.
 I used this on some panicle hydrangeas in the sideyard that I noticed were being nibbled on and haven’t seen damage since applying it.

-I would use I Must Garden Deer Repellent again as part of my regimen against deer damage in my gardens.
+I would use I Must Garden Deer Repellent again as part of my regimen against deer damage in my gardens, especially if I want to switch up the products I’m using.

 I must garden deer repellent spray